 The Volunteering Strategy for South Australia identified a barrier to volunteering as being that screening and police checks are often not transferable between different organisations.

 A report (784KB) on the transferability of criminal history record checks across organisations and jurisdictions has been compiled by members of the Strategy's Working Group #3.

-The Volunteering in South Australia in 2016 survey report reveals that volunteer participation in South Australia continues to remain high with 66% of the population aged between 15 and 84 years actively volunteering.
+The Volunteering in South Australia in 2018 survey report reveals that volunteer participation in South Australia continues to remain high with 66% of the population aged between 15 and 84 years actively volunteering.

 The Economic Value of Volunteering in South Australia 2011 report shows that the economic value of volunteering has maintained its high value in South Australia over the years.